 7. Lady Barron Falls Circuit in Mount Field National Park

-If you are planning to go hiking in Tasmania, this is just a short introduction to some of the best walks that you can do daily.
+If you plan to go hiking in Tasmania, this is just a short introduction to some of the best walks you can do daily.

 And don’t forget to check My Tasmania Guide for the Solo Traveller.